epegzz/node-scraper/README.md

 ### `follow(url, [parser])` Add another URL to parse

-The main use-case for the `follow` function is probably if you are scraping a paginated website.
-You would then `find` the `next` button, and follow its link:
+The main use-case for the `follow` function scraping paginated websites.
+In that case you would use the href of the "next" button to let the scraper `follow` to the next page:

 ```js
 async function* parser({ find, follow }) {